MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 ## Set up CI/CD pipelines with Teams Toolkit CLI

 > [!NOTE]
-> Use Teams Toolkit version 5.6.0 or a later version.
+> Use Teams Toolkit version 5.6.0 or a later.

 You can use [Teams Toolkit command line interface (CLI)](Teams-Toolkit-CLI.md) to set up CI/CD pipeline for your Teams app.